dbalsom/martypc/README.md

     * **NEC V20** - A preliminary implementation of the NEC V20 CPU.
 Cycle-based, but not fully cycle-accurate or as performant as the real thing, as timings have not been adjusted from the 8088 that was used as a base.
 All native-mode V20 instructions are implemented and tested for correctness against hardware.

 * ### System Hardware:
-  * **8255 PPI** - Low level keyboard emulation is supported via the PPI and keyboard shift register.
+  * **8255 PPI** - Low-level keyboard emulation is supported via the PPI and keyboard shift register.
 Supports the 'turbo bit' found in TurboXT clones.
   * **8259 PIC** - Mostly complete, but still missing advanced features such as priority rotation and nested modes.
   * **8253 PIT** - Highly accurate, supporting PCM audio.
   * **8237 DMAC** - Mostly implemented, but DMA transfers are currently "faked".
 DRAM refresh DMA is simulated using a scheduling system.